 Product variations

 Relevanssi can index products and product variations, depending on how you set up the indexing.
-If the post type is not restricted to just “product”, the search will return also product variations.
+The search will also return product variations if the theme doesn’t restrict the post type to just “product”.

-If you want to index product variation SKUs as part of the parent product, so that you can find the parent product when searching for variation SKU, you can find the instructions in this Knowledge Base entry.
+If you want to index product variation SKUs as part of the parent product to find the parent product when searching for a variation SKU, you can find the instructions in this Knowledge Base entry.

 If you try to add product categories to searches like this https://www.example.com/?s=term&product_cat=category

-, you’ll find the restriction may not work with WooCommerce 3.
-That’s because WooCommerce uses taxonomy filters to block non-visible products from the search, and that makes Relevanssi pass the product_cat
+you’ll find the restriction may not work with WooCommerce 3.
+That’s because WooCommerce uses taxonomy filters to block non-visible products from the search, making Relevanssi pass the product_cat

 parameter.

-To make sure it’s involved, add this function to your theme functions.php:
+To make sure it’s involved, add this function to your site:

 add_filter( 'relevanssi_modify_wp_query', 'rlv_include_product_cat' ); function rlv_include_product_cat( $query ) { if ( isset( $query->query_vars['product_cat'] ) ) { $query->query_vars['tax_query'][] = array( 'taxonomy' => 'product_cat', 'field' => 'slug', 'terms' => $query->query_vars['product_cat'], 'include_children' => false, ); } return $query; }

 parameter to the search.
-The code is set to exclude children categories, but if you want the category filter to include children categories when you restrict the search to parent categories (say, if you have a clothing store and have parent categories “Women”, “Men” and “Children”, you probably want “Women’s Shirts” subcategory included when restricting to parent category “Women”), change the false
+The code excludes children categories, but if you want the category filter to include children categories when you restrict the search to parent categories (say, if you have a clothing store and have parent categories “Women”, “Men” and “Children”, you probably want “Women’s Shirts” subcategory included when restricting to parent category “Women”), change the false

 on the include_children